 In the 1930 US Census and all afterward, Boynton Beach appears as an incorporated town, so the census counts follow the established city limits as the city expanded through the years.

-Today Boynton Beach is Palm Beach County’s fourth largest city with a population of 68,217 in the 2010 census.
+Today Boynton Beach is Palm Beach County’s third largest city with a population of 78,060 in the 2020 census (only West Palm Beach and Boca are more populated).